YaraRAA/test-case/REPLICATION.md

 Code description
 ----------------

-there are five provided Stata do files, including a "master.do", and one DCT (dictionary) file.
+There are five provided Stata do files, including a "master.do", and one DCT (dictionary) file.

+- `01_dataclean.do` does data preparation
-- Table 1 is generated by '02_table1.do'
+- Table 1 is generated by `02_table1.do`
-> INSTRUCTIONS: Review the code (but do not run it yet).
-Identify programs that create "analysis files" ("data preparation code").
-Identify programs that create tables and figures.
-Not every deposit will have separate programs for this.

-> INSTRUCTIONS: Identify all **Figure, Table, and any in-text numbers**.
-Create a list, mapping each of them to a particular program and line number within the program (use [this template](code-check-TEMPLATE.xlsx)).
-Commit that list.
-You will come back to the list in your findings.
-IN THIS SECTION, point out only a summary description, including of shortcomings.
-E.g.

-There are four provided Stata do files, three Matlab .m files, including a "master.do".

-- Table 5: could not identify code that produces Table 5
-- Neither the program codes, nor the README, identify which tables are produced by what program.

-> NOTE: In-text numbers that reference numbers in tables do not need to be listed.
-Only in-text numbers that correspond to no table or figure need to be listed.

 Stated Requirements
 ---------------------

-> INSTRUCTIONS: The authors may have specified specific requirements in terms of software, computer hardware, etc. Please list them here.
-This is **different** from the Computing Environment of the Replicator.
-You have the option to amend these with unstated requirements later.
-If all requirements are listed, check the box "Requirements are complete".

 - [ ] No requirements specified
 - [x] Software Requirements specified as follows:
   - Stata (inferred)
-- [ ] Computational Requirements specified as follows:
+- [x] Computational Requirements specified as follows:
-  - Cluster size, etc.
+  - 2016 vintage workstation, Linux
-- [ ] Time Requirements specified as follows:
+- [x] Time Requirements specified as follows:
-  - Length of necessary computation (hours, weeks, etc.)
+  - 1.6s

-- [] Requirements are complete.
+- [ ] Requirements are complete.

-> If easier, simply copy-and-paste the authors' stated requirements here:

 Missing Requirements